- Describe the methods used for assessing body composition and determining whether body weight and composition are healthy.

 Very high AND very low B.M.I.’s appear to increase a person’s risk of dying.
 If you look at a graph of B.M.I. as it relates to your risk of dying, it has a “J shaped Curve” or a “U shaped Curve” because being too low and/or too high both raise your risk of mortality (Figure 8.3.2 ).
 Instead, you’d like to be in the middle range of the B.M.I. which is what is called “Normal weight”.
 You will notice that, even though you will be categorized as “overweight” at a B.M.I. of 25 and “obese” at a B.M.I. of 30, the risk of dying goes up gradually.
 Like a teacher assigning a letter grade, the decision of exactly where to draw the lines for underweight, normal weight, overweight and obese are somewhat arbitrary.

 Body composition is the proportion of fat and fat-free mass (which includes bones, muscles, and organs) in your body.
 A healthy and physically fit individual has a greater proportion of muscle and a smaller proportion of fat than an unfit individual of the same weight.
-Although habitual physical activity can promote a more healthful body composition, other factors like age, gender, genetics, and diet contribute to an individual’s body composition.
+Although habitual physical activity can promote a more healthful body composition, other factors like age, sex, genetics, and diet contribute to an individual’s body composition.
 Women have a higher healthy fat percentage than men.
 For adult women, a healthy amount of body fat ranges from 20 to 32 percent.
 Adult males on the other hand range from 10 to 22 percent of body fat.

 Limitations of B.M.I.